trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/HPSF-TUG_2026.md

 * Your ideas: Add your own discussion point!

 Contribute your discussion points by emailing Curtis Ober ccober@sandia.gov with the subject line: Trilinos Open Discussion Points or contact a Trilinos developer during HPSF.

+Topics that were discussed:

+* Documentation and AI Readiness

+Current documentation is often lacking or missing.
+Need to improve AI readiness of documentation, artifacts, and metadata, including skill files.
+Potential application of these improvements to build assistance.
+Reference: agentskills.io for more details on skill files.

+*  Kokkos and Trilinos Compatibility

+Concerns were raised about Kokkos and Trilinos potentially getting out of sync.
+Spack guarantees compatibility between versions.
+Question raised about using an older Kokkos version than the one included in Trilinos.
+CMake override exists for the "blessed" Kokkos version to allow older versions, but no guarantees on stability or support.

+* Hypre Support in Tpetra Stack

+Inquiry about the status of Hypre support within the Tpetra stack.
+There is currently no testing for the Hypre interface.

+* Trilinos Build Process Improvements

+Building Trilinos has become easier recently.
+Desire to better capture build environments and dependencies to simplify rebuilds, especially for vendors.
+Goal: create shareable and reproducible environments for Trilinos and downstream applications.

+* AMD Pull Request (PR) Testing

+Nightly builds for AMD will become available soon.
+No capacity for full PR testing on AMD currently.
+Build-only PR testing for AMD is feasible and should be implemented.

+* Xpetra and BlockedCrsMatrix Development

+Plan to phase out Xpetra.
+Promote BlockedCrsMatrix to a fully supported, standalone component.

+* Nightly Builds Monitoring

+Question if anyone is currently monitoring nightly builds.
+Operational leadership will begin bi-weekly reviews of nightlies and will follow up with package owners as needed.
 </td> </tr>

 </tbody>